nghiapham179/training/README.md

 - between python and the another coding language, python is simmple and friendly for beginer

 8. What's Clould service?

+A cloud service is a type of internet-based computing that provides shared computer processing resources and data to computers and other devices on demand.
+It is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources  applications, and services)

 9. What's C/C++ language?
 10. Compairsion C/C++ with Python Language?
 11. What's computer vision?